mipimipi/smsync/README.md

 ### <a name="synchonization"></a>Synchronization

-The synchronization between master and slave is done based on timestamps.
-If new music has been added to the master since the last synchronization, smsync only replicates / converts the added files.
-If you have deleted files or folders on the master since the last synchronization, smsync deletes its counterparts on the slave.
+The synchronization between source and target is done based on timestamps.
+If new music has been added to the source since the last synchronization, smsync only replicates / converts the added files.
+If you have deleted files or folders on the source since the last synchronization, smsync deletes its counterparts on the target.

 The synchronization can be done stepwise.
 That's practical if a huge number of files has to be synchronized.
 In this case, the synchronization can be interrupted (with e.g. CTRL-C) and continued at a later point in time.